 So, what’s the best thing we have to protect the surface of our skin and the many layers underneath?
 Sunscreen.

-We talked to experts and did the research to clear up common sunscreen confusion.
-From SPF numbers to skin types, here’s every question you had about sunscreen, answered.
+We talked with experts and did the research to clear up common sunscreen confusion.
+From SPF numbers to skin types, here’s every question you have about sunscreen, answered.

-New York dermatologist Fayne Frey reminds us that “no sunscreen is 100 percent effective at preventing burning and skin damage.”
+New York dermatologist Fayne Frey reminds us that “no sunscreen is 100% effective at preventing burning and skin damage.”
 She also notes that sunscreen “can increase the amount of time you can be outside.”

 And the amount of time spent outside is somewhat correlated to SPF.

 To recap: “SPF 30 is the minimum I recommend, but higher is always better,” says Frey.
-Thinkbaby SPF 30 Stick ($8.99) covers the basics without the gluelike feeling.
-Plus, the stick makes for easy reapplying on-the-go.
+Thinkbaby SPF 30 Stick covers the basics without the glue-like feeling.
+Plus, the stick makes for easy reapplying on the go.

-Monique Chheda, a Washington, DC-area dermatologist, adds that “usually the two ingredients that provide UVA coverage are avobenzone and zinc oxide, so you definitely want to make sure your sunscreen has one of these.”
+Monique Chheda, a dermatologist in Washington, DC, adds that “usually the two ingredients that provide UVA coverage are avobenzone and zinc oxide, so you definitely want to make sure your sunscreen has one of these.”

-You’ll hear the terms physical (or mineral) and chemical sunscreens.
+You’ll hear the terms “physical” (or “mineral”) and “chemical” used to describe sunscreens.
 These terms refer to the active ingredients used.